Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Related Works

 \subsection{Absolute Pose Regression}

-Absolute pose regression (APR) approaches use a DNN to regress camera poses from RGB images directly.
+Unlike FM-based methods, absolute pose regression (APR) approaches use a DNN to regress camera poses from RGB images directly.
 They have also garnered notable attention recently due to their good efficiency and simple architecture.
-PoseNet \cite{kendall2015posenet} is the first ARP solution which uses GoogLeNet \cite{szegedy2015going} as the backbone.
-The following works explore different architectural designs to enhance ARP systems \cite{melekhov2017image, wu2017delving}.
-Other works leverage sequential information to improve APR accuracy by incorporating temporal filtering \cite{clark2017vidloc} or visual odometry \cite{xue2019local}.
-Recent ARP works utilize novel synthesis techniques to generate high-quality training data \cite{purkait2018synthetic} or integrate them for fine-tuning \cite{chen2021direct}.
-However, ARP approaches still fall short in accuracy compared to SCR and FM-based methods.
+PoseNet \cite{kendall2015posenet} is the first APR system.
+The subsequent works explore different architectural designs \cite{melekhov2017image} or leverage sequential information \cite{clark2017vidloc} to enhance APR systems.
+Recent APR works utilize novel synthesis techniques to generate high-quality training data \cite{purkait2018synthetic} or integrate them for fine-tuning \cite{chen2021direct}.
+However, APR approaches still fall short in accuracy compared to SCR and FM-based methods.